FredyC/testing-socket.io/README.md

 Once you know that authorization works correctly, you can rely on that fact and simply fake the authorization for the sake of client tests.

-Run the Test`em tool by running `testem` console.
+Run the Test'em tool by running `testem` console.
 Thne simply navigate in browser of your choice to `http://localhost:7357`.

 Issue here is that you cannot use superagent here to retrieve session cookie.
 This library just wraps the